rubyaustralia/roro/2019/06/README.md

 This meetup's slide deck was written in a Markdown format designed to work with [Deckset][].

+[A tour of dry-schema and dry-validation 1.0]: https://speakerdeck.com/timriley/a-tour-of-dry-schema-and-dry-validation-1-dot-0
 [@timriley]: https://twitter.com/timriley
 [#227]: https://github.com/rails-oceania/roro/issues/227
 [@filterfish]: https://twitter.com/filterfish